ahoys/discaptcha/readme.md

 4. [Download the newest Discaptcha release](https://github.com/ahoys/discaptcha/releases) and extract it to somewhere.
 5. Run `npm install` in the extraction folder.
 6. Open the `.env`-file inside the extraction folder (it may be hidden on some OSes) and read the [configuration section](https://github.com/ahoys/discaptcha#Configuration) below.
 7. Invite the bot to your server(s) with your web browser.
-You can do this with the OAuth2 URL Generator in Discord Developer Portal > your application > OAuth2. **Make sure to check "applications.commands" to enable bot interactions.**
+You can do this with the OAuth2 URL Generator in Discord Developer Portal > your application > OAuth2. **Make sure to check "applications.commands", "bot" and "Administrator".**
 8. Run `node discaptcha` to start the bot.
 The bot should now appear online.
-9. Create a new server role "bots" or similar and give it to the bot.
-The role should be on top of the other roles and have an "Administrator" permission enabled.
-10. Give the bot a command to install itself: `/install`.
+9. Give the bot a command to install itself: `/install`.
 This is done via slash commands.
 The command must be executed on all servers where you want to use the bot.
 Do note that the process may take quite a while on large servers as the bot will give the verified role to all users.

 That's all.
 Discaptcha is now functional.
 Try it out with `/verifyme`.